 We generally work Monday – Friday.
 You will not receive an email from us on the weekend that steals your time to recharge.
-If we are working on the weekend, we will schedule you to receive it in the future.
+If we are working on the weekend, we will schedule it for you to receive in the future.
 If you send an email on the weekend, expect that we will not see it until Monday.
-Our technical assistant lives in the Philippines.
-She will most likely be working on your issue while you are sleeping.
+If you receive an out-of-office response from us that we are on vacation, we are unplugged.
+If we receive one from you, we hope you don't answer us!

 Email is never urgent.
 We process our inbox twice a day.
 The majority of the time, we will respond within 24 hours.
 If it needs to be addressed more timely, you may text us at the number in our email signature lines.
-If we are waiting on something time-sensitive, we will greenlight you to arrive in our inbox unpaused until the time-sensitivity is resolved.
+If we are waiting on something time-sensitive, we will greenlight you to arrive in our inbox until the time sensitivity is resolved.

 We do not have our notifications on.
 We choose when we will process our emails and not react to rings, pings, or buzzes.